Table of Contents:

 Direct Preference Optimization (DPO)

 DPO (Rafailov, 2023) was a runner-up for Best Paper at NeurIPS 2023.
 There are now many variants of it, such Identity Preference Optimization (IPO) (Azar, 2023) and MTPO and Online DPO.
-Let’s start with the definition of a sigmoid:

-However, we can rearrange the equation above to express the reward function in terms of its corresponding optimal policy \(\pi_r\), the reference policy \(\pi_\text{ref}\), and the unknown partition function \(Z(\cdot)\):
+Above, we derived the optimal policy for for the KL-regularized RLHF objective.
+Because the optimal policy has a closed-form relationship to the reward function, we can rearrange the equation above to express the reward function in terms of its corresponding optimal policy \(\pi_r\), the reference policy \(\pi_\text{ref}\), and the unknown partition function \(Z(\cdot)\):

 \[\begin{aligned} \pi_r(y\mid x) &= \frac{1}{Z(x)}\pi_\text{ref}(y\mid x)\exp\left(\frac{1}{\beta}r(x, y)\right), \\ Z(x) \pi_r(y\mid x) &= Z(x) \frac{1}{Z(x)}\pi_\text{ref}(y\mid x)\exp\left(\frac{1}{\beta}r(x, y)\right), \\ Z(x) \pi_r(y\mid x) &= \pi_\text{ref}(y\mid x)\exp\left(\frac{1}{\beta}r(x, y)\right), \\ \frac{ Z(x) \pi_r(y\mid x) }{ \pi_\text{ref}(y\mid x) } &= \frac{ \pi_\text{ref}(y\mid x) }{ \pi_\text{ref}(y\mid x) }\exp\left(\frac{1}{\beta}r(x, y)\right), \\ \frac{ Z(x) \pi_r(y\mid x) }{ \pi_\text{ref}(y\mid x) } &= \exp\left(\frac{1}{\beta}r(x, y)\right), \\ \log \Bigg( \frac{ Z(x) \pi_r(y\mid x) }{ \pi_\text{ref}(y\mid x) } \Bigg) &= \log \exp\left(\frac{1}{\beta}r(x, y)\right), \\ \log \Bigg( \frac{ Z(x) \pi_r(y\mid x) }{ \pi_\text{ref}(y\mid x) } \Bigg) &= \frac{1}{\beta}r(x, y) \\ \beta \log \Bigg( \frac{ Z(x) \pi_r(y\mid x) }{ \pi_\text{ref}(y\mid x) } \Bigg) &= \beta \frac{1}{\beta}r(x, y) \\ \beta \log \Bigg( \frac{ Z(x) \pi_r(y\mid x) }{ \pi_\text{ref}(y\mid x) } \Bigg) &= r(x, y) \\ \beta \log \Bigg( Z(x) \Bigg) + \beta \log \Bigg( \frac{ \pi_r(y\mid x) }{ \pi_\text{ref}(y\mid x) } \Bigg) &= r(x, y) \\ \end{aligned}\]